 Tarek Lakhrissi, young talent from the 2024 mentorship program

 In 2024, he was selected by the internationally renowned artist Ugo Rondinone as part of the mentorship program at Reiffers Art Initiatives.
-Guided by his mentor, their collaborative work is exhibited from October 15 to November 16, 2024, at the Acacias Art Center.
+Guided by his mentor, their collaborative work is exhibited in the Reiffers Art Initiatives spaces from October 15 to December 1st, 2024 .
 Tarek Lakhrissi was also chosen for the second edition of the Reiffers Art Initiatives Prize, with his work featured in the collective exhibition “DES CORPS LIBRES – Une jeune scène française” at the Acacias Art Center from May 5 to May 28, 2022.

 Tarek Lakhrissi is a young visual artist and poet.
 He explores his practice across various mediums including writing, performance, video, and sculpture.
 Words and language are foundational to his work.
 Delving into poetry, popular culture, and emotions, Tarek Lakhrissi’s works redefine an emancipatory imagination and anticipate a similarly liberated future.